sigurpol/boost_test_runner/README.md

 via `nvim-dap`.
   - Before running the command, set a breakpoint in the test you want to debug (e.g. via `DapToggleBreakpoint`).
-- `BoostSetLldbVSCodePath`: Set the path to the lldb-vscode executable.
 - `BoostSetBuildDirectory`: Manually set the build directory.